rust-gamedev/rust-gamedev.github.io/content/news/026/index.md

 the limitation was "On The Edge".

 Monke Pizza is an online multiplayer monke pizza restaurant simulator.
 You are always on the edge of being fired.
 That is *if* you work here.
-Otherwise you are on the edge of being hired.
+Otherwise, you are on the edge of being hired.
 Because that is how BOSS is bossing.

 Made using [@kuviman]'s own engine [geng].